kappertherapper/kappertherapper/README.md

 - 👋 Hi, I’m @kappertherapper
 - 👀 I’m interested in learning new stuff!
-- 🌱 I’m currently learning html and css, later javascript (odin projekt).
+- 📚 I'm studying computer science where i currently is learning java and sql.
-- 📚 I'm studying computer science where i currently is learning java.
+- 🌱 I’m also learning html and css,javascript (odin projekt).

 <!---
 kappertherapper/kappertherapper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.